 Call centers are the very first line of response to customers and often become the first line of discrepancy in service.
 This is because call centers are often considered to be one of the toughest environments to work in.
 This process often results in absenteeism from agents, agent turnover and costs while steadily lowering customer service quality, morale, and effectiveness.
 However, there are a plethora of deeper-rooted issues that plague such workplaces.
-Some of the most common call center problems alongside their solutions have been outlined below.
+Some of the most common call center problems and call center solutions have been outlined below.

 Attrition on the part of the agent, has been a common occurrence in workplaces that handle a lot of incoming client traffic.
 Cramped work areas, low wages, and stunted vertical movement inside the company explain why these places have such a high attrition and turnover rate.
 There is less room for professional and personal growth.
 This becomes extremely demotivating for the employees overtime.